Not all description is created equal.

 Narration is for description only (and some thoughts).

-With that clear, it is important that you are able to clearly define the types of description you are using in your novel.
+It is important that you can clearly define the types of description you are using in your novel.

 The four types are: